code-and-effect/effective_style_guide/README.md

 # Effective Style Guide

-Ensure that your custom CSS theme looks good with all Twitter Bootstrap3 html components.
+Ensure that your custom CSS theme looks good with all Twitter Bootstrap html components.

+Creates a `/styleguide` page that renders the correct HTML for all bootstrap4 (v4.0.0) components.

-Creates a `/styleguide` page that renders the correct HTML for all bootstrap3 (v3.2.0) components.
+Creates a `/styleguide/bootstrap3` page that renders the correct HTML for all bootstrap3 (v3.2.0) components.

-Use this page to ensure that your custom CSS theme looks good with the bootstrap3 components.
+Use this page to ensure that your custom CSS theme looks good with the bootstrap components.

-Create a `_my_component.html.erb` partial in the `views/effective/style_guide/` directory to add your own custom components.
+Create a `_my_component.html.erb` partial in the `views/effective/style_guide/` or `views/effective/style_guide_bootstrap3/` directory to add your own custom components.

 Works with simple_form to ensure that the generated form HTML matches the bootstrap3 HTML.